-Ultimately, working with Steyr, Cooper was able to engineer the personification of the one rifle for the world theory: the Steyr Arms Scout Rifle.
+Ultimately, working with Steyr Arms, Cooper was able to engineer the personification of the one rifle for the world theory: the Steyr Arms Scout Rifle.

-A scout rifle by Cooper’s definition is a lightweight, carbine length, bolt-action rifle chambered for the .308 Winchester with an 18 or 20 inch barrel.
+1. A scout rifle is a lightweight, carbine length, bolt-action rifle chambered for the .308 Winchester rifle cartridge with an 18 or 20 inch barrel.

-By 2010 the scout rifle had seemed to fall from grace, but in 2011 Ruger introduced the Gunsite Scout Rifle (GSR), which was based on their model 77 action.
+With the introduced in the late 1990s, the Steyr Scout ended Cooper’s quest, but due to its high price, others interested in the concept continued to build their own.
+And, by 2010 the scout rifle seemed to fall from grace, but in 2011 Ruger introduced the Gunsite Scout Bolt-Action Rifle (GSR), which was based on their model 77 action.

 With the still available and now more affordable Steyr Scout and the Ruger GSR, shooters now have four factory scouts to choose from in a variety of configurations.

 We can only speculate, but scout rifles seem to be very popular with preppers who are looking for one rifle that can be used for protection or hunting.

 The trend might also be due to an overdose of the AR style rifle, which is arguably a better general-purpose platform.